ros-navigation/navigation2/nav2_collision_monitor/README.md

 The zones around the robot can take the following shapes:

 * Arbitrary user-defined polygon relative to the robot base frame.
-* Circle: is made for the best performance and could be used in the cases where the safety area or robot could be approximated by round shape.
+* Circle: is made for the best performance and could be used in the cases where the zone or robot could be approximated by round shape.
 * Robot footprint polygon, which is used in the approach behavior model only.
 Will use the footprint topic to allow it to be dynamically adjusted over time.

 The data may be obtained from different data sources: